Online Multi-Contact Receding Horizon Planning via Value Function Approximation: Simulation Studies

 \subsection{Implementation Details}

-In this work, we construct the \gls{to} problems using Python and solve them with the interior-point method of KNITRO 10.30 \cite{byrd2006knitro}.
-Furthermore, we employ the automatic differentiation framework CasADi \cite{Andersson2018} to provide the gradients and the Hessians.
-All the computations are carried out on a desktop with an Intel i9-CPU (3.6GHz) and 64GB memory.
+We use the software package CasADi~\cite{Andersson2018} to model the \gls{to} problems in Python, and solve them using the interior-point method of KNITRO 10.30~\cite{byrd2006knitro}.
+Furthermore, we also leverage CasADi to provide gradients and Hessians via automatic differentiation.
+Although analytical methods such as Pinocchio~\cite{carpentier2019pinocchio} can further improve the computation speed of these derivatives, we use CasADi since computing the derivatives with automatic differentiation is not the major computation bottleneck (only 10\% of the total computation time is used for derivative computation).
+In our work, all the computations are carried out on a desktop with an Intel i9-CPU (3.6GHz) and 64GB memory.

 For locally-guided \gls{rhp}, we train separate oracles for the two types of the terrains.
 This is because we find the data distributions of these terrains have different modalities, i.e. when traversing the large slopes, the robot tends to exhibit larger momentum variations than walking on the moderate slopes.
 Mixing these data points together can lead to a discontinuous and unbalanced dataset, on which a single neural network model can struggle to interpolate.
 In \cref{sec:discussion}, we discuss the potential options that can generalize across these two modalities.
+To train the oracle, we use the incremental training scheme described in \cref{sec:oracle_function}, and we show that this training scheme can improve the prediction accuracy of the oracle in \cref{sec:incremental_training_result}.
+We train the oracle with the ADAM algorithm~\cite{KingBa15}, and we set the batch size to 1280 datapoints and the learning rate to $1 \times 10^{-5}$.
+We use the mean square error function as the loss function.
+When testing the locally-guided \gls{rhp}, we employ the oracle with the best prediction accuracy achieved after 5 training iterations.

+We generate the training environments and testing environments by a random sampling process.
+Specifically, for a given set of contact surfaces, we first determine their orientations with uniform sampling, i.e., rotating either around the roll or the pitch axis.
+After that, we use the uniformly sampling to decide the slope angle of each contact surface.
+To increase the chance of covering a large variety of training examples, we sample 3852 moderate slope terrains and 6245 large slope terrains for training.